ddev/ddev-browsersync/README.md

 - Update browersync configuration

-This will depend on your implemenation of browser.
+This will depend on your implemenation of browsersync.
 Generally, you will need to provide 3 configured options.

 {